All Episodes

 Thank you for the call.

-I'm gonna take one last call.
+I'm going to take one last call.

 I hope it's another mom proving me right about Vance, but who knows?

-Last call over the night.
+Last caller of the night.

 What's your name?

-That's uh Crazy Rick from Arizona.
+It's Crazy Rick from Arizona.

 Oh, Crazy Rick squeezes himself into the show.

-Hey, listen, uh total different uh topic here.
+Hey, listen, a total different topic here.

 Is it still dead?

-Yeah, you might yeah, you might want to point it to the X. Yeah, that's a good call.
+Yeah, you might, yeah, you might want to point it to the X. Yeah, that's a good call.

-So whatever.
+So, whatever.

 I'll fix that.